French luxury goods group Kering posts record sales, margins - RFI

 Despite problems in Hong Kong, hit by massive pro-democracy protests, the Asia region -- excluding Japan -- continued to lead the overall business with revenue gains of more than 20 percent.

-The Asia region accounted for 34 percent of total group sales even though business in Hong Kong in the fourth quarter of 2019 slumped about 50 percent due to the turmoil there.
+The Asia region accounted for 34 percent of total group sales even though business in Hong Kong in the fourth quarter of 2019 slumped about 50 percent because of the turmoil there.

 Gucci alone chalked up sales of 9.6 billion euros.

-Kering made no specific 2020 forecasts but said that while the current environment was uncertain, it did not undermine its fundamentals in the luxury goods markets.
+Kering made no specific 2020 forecast but said that the current environment was uncertain but its fundamentals had not been undermined.

-"We will remain vigilant and ready to act given the many risks we have to face, such as the recent coronavirus epidemic," group finance director Jean-Marc Duplaix told a conference call.
+"We will remain vigilant and ready to act given the many risks we have to face, such as the recent coronavirus epidemic," group finance director Jean-Marc Duplaix said.

-"In this uncertain environment we remain very confident in the development potential of Kering over the medium- to long-term," he added.
+"In this uncertain environment, we remain very confident in the development potential of Kering over the medium- to long-term."

 © 2020 AFP